OpenRockets/web-dev-error-solutions/errors/css/css-challenge-gradient-bordered-card-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Gradient-Bordered Card with Tailwind CSS

-This challenge focuses on creating a visually appealing card using Tailwind CSS.
-The card will feature a gradient border and subtle shadow, demonstrating proficiency in using Tailwind's utility classes for styling and responsive design.
+This challenge involves creating a visually appealing card using Tailwind CSS.
+The card will feature a subtle gradient border, rounded corners, and a simple content area.
+We'll leverage Tailwind's utility classes to achieve this efficiently.

-**Description of the Styling:**
+## Description of the Styling

-The card will be rectangular with rounded corners.
-The border will be a subtle linear gradient.
-A subtle box shadow will add depth.
-The card content (placeholder text and image) will be centrally aligned and visually appealing.
-The design aims for a clean, modern look.
+The card will be rectangular with soft rounded corners.
+The border will be a subtle linear gradient, transitioning between two light colors.
+The content within the card will be centered and have some basic padding for readability.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>